 What is a Nearest Relative?

-The nearest relative (NR) is a term that is defined under the Mental Health Act.
+The nearest relative (NR) is a legal term in the Mental Health Act.
+The law explains who your NR will be.
 The NR has certain rights under the Mental Health Act.
-Most people will have a nearest relative.

 Who is my Nearest Relative?

 Section 26 of the Mental Health Act explains who can be your nearest relative (NR).
 You can’t choose your NR.
 The term ‘relative’ is defined by the Mental Health Act as a list.
 The list is below.
 The general rule is that your NR will be the person who comes highest on the list, but there are other rules that may affect who your NR will be.

 1. Husband, wife or civil partner